 - Counseling employers on compliance with employee-related privacy laws, such as the Genetic Information Nondiscrimination Act and employee monitoring laws;

-- Reviewing client arrangements regarding collection and monetization of data and design of compliant websites; and
+- Reviewing client arrangements regarding collection and monetization of data; and

 - Advising boards of directors and senior executives regarding matters including oversight responsibilities, policies and procedures, vendor due diligence, and cyber insurance.

-John prides himself on staying abreast of state-of-the-art industry practices, and translating complex and intersecting areas of law into practical, plain-English advice -- all to help clients efficiently and effectively meet challenges arising these rapidly changing areas of law.
+John prides himself on staying abreast of state-of-the-art industry practices, and translating complex and intersecting areas of law into practical, plain-English advice -- all to help clients efficiently meet the challenges arising from these rapidly changing areas of law.

 Education and Honors